JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - They have a **better coach**

 Both are **omitted variables**.
-Since the model can’t see these true causes, it assigns credit to `Teamname_Zebras` instead.
+Since the model cannot see these true causes, it assigns credit to `Teamname_Zebras` instead.

 ### Why Random Assignment Helps

 In a perfect scientific experiment, we could fix this bias with random assignment.
 If we could randomly assign all the best players to different teams each season, we would break the link between Teamname and player_skill.
 In that world, the Teamname variable's effect would drop to zero, and we would have an "unbiased" estimate.

-But in real-world sports data, we can't do this.
+But in real-world sports data, we cannot do this.
 Good players are not randomly assigned but are drafted by or signed with specific teams.
 This creates a strong correlation between Teamname and the omitted variables (skill, coaching).

 Therefore, the feature importance we identified is biased.
 The model is not finding causal factors, it is simply finding the best correlations to make a prediction.
 This is acceptable for our prediction goal, but it means we cannot use this model to say "Team X is good because they are Team X."